Advocating for Yourself |

 |

-Take Notes
+Take and Share Notes

 Apply for Benefits

-If and when you stop working, you will want to apply for Social Security Disability and Medicare benefits right away.
+If you stop working, you will want to apply for Social Security Disability and Medicare benefits right away.
 It is best to understand your health insurance options, including Medicaid and private insurance, ahead of time.
 If you are not sure how to proceed, contact the social worker at your ALS clinic or local ALS organization.
-If you are a military veteran, you will apply for service-connected benefits through the VA.
+If you are a military veteran, you will want to apply for service-connected benefits through the VA.

 Be Smart about Equipment

-Most of your equipment costs should be covered by Medicare, Medicaid, and private insurance, though you may still need to pay for some expenses out of pocket.
-If you cannot afford any expenses for equipment that you need, talk with your durable medical equipment provider and/or local ALS organization about financial assistance options.
-Team Gleason is a nonprofit organization that provides financial assistance for assistive technology devices.
+If you cannot afford expenses for equipment you need, talk with your durable medical equipment (DME) provider and/or local ALS organization about financial assistance options.
+Team Gleason is a nonprofit organization that provides financial assistance for some assistive technology devices.
+Before purchasing any piece of equipment, always ask your local ALS organization if you can borrow it at no cost from their loan closet. |

 For your biggest pieces of equipment, you will want to make sure you get the right device for you.
-When you are getting evaluated for a power wheelchair, ask to try out different chairs to make sure you find one that is right for you and will work well in your home.
+When you are getting evaluated for a power wheelchair, ask to try out different chairs to make sure you get one that is right for you and will work well in your home.
 Most insurances will only pay for one chair every five years, so you want to make sure you get the right one.
 And if you get evaluated for a speech-generating device, tell the speech language pathologist that you want to personally try out the different devices before choosing one.

-Plan Your Care and Logistical Support
+Plan Your Care and Support

 Skilled nursing care and therapy services are usually covered by insurance, but general assistance with daily living care like bathing and toileting is not.

-If you cannot afford to pay for professional caregiving services out of pocket, you can reach out to your family, friends, and community to help with care and logistical support.
+If you cannot afford to pay for professional caregiving services out of pocket, you can reach out to your family, friends, and community to help with care and support.
 Sometimes this help may be as simple as sitting down to watch a game or a show so the caregiver can have some downtime.

 It can be hard to ask for and accept help, but it is an important part of creating a more balanced and sustainable long-term plan.
 Learn about your care options and how you can ask for help.